 This is the output control bit for the STM output pin.
 Its operation depends upon whether STM is being used in the Compare Match Output Mode or in the PWM Output Mode/Single Pulse Output Mode.
 It has no effect if the STM is in the Timer/ Counter Mode.
 In the Compare Match Output Mode, it determines the logic level of the STM output pin before a compare match occurs.
 In the PWM Output Mode it determines if the PWM signal is active high or active low.
-In the Single Pulse Output Mode, it determines the logic level of the STM output pin before active high or active low.
+In the Single Pulse Output Mode, it determines the logic level of the STM output before a compare match occurs.
+In the Single Pulse Output Mode it determines if the PWM signal is active high or active low.
 In the Single Pulse Output Mode, it determines the logic level of the STM output pin when the STON bit changes from low to high.